Originally Web posted Wednesday, 4 September 2013.

 I chose it to be a dot com so as not to limit my options in terms of commercial activities, though so far in practice, it has operated as a non-commercial site.
 To date, there has not ever been and is no advertising on the site.
 There are occasional hyperlinks to products or services, for purposes of connecting site visitors to said entities.
 No one here receives any compensation for the existence or use of these links.

-In 2013 i have added a For Sale section, the first overtly commercial activity on the site (and barely commercial at that, being basically an online garage sale).
+In 2013 i added a For Sale section, the first overtly commercial activity on the site (and barely commercial at that, being basically an online garage sale).

 The intent of the creator of this site is that its content be accessible to as many people and well-behaved machines as possible.
 Since the site content is created and maintained by one individual in his “free” time and without compensation, there are limits to real-world accessibility testing and the creator’s skill limits.